 b.
 Establishing Milestones and Updating Safety Critical Information During the Certification Process (Newly Discovered Information).
-Per Section 105(a), the Administrator must require applicants for TCs and amended TCs, but not supplemental type certificates, to disclose to the Administrator, in such form, manner, or time as the Administrator may require, any newly discovered information or design or analysis change that would materially alter5 any submission of safety critical information.
+Per Section 105(a), the Administrator must require applicants for TCs to disclose to the Administrator, in such form, manner, or time as the Administrator may require, any newly discovered information or design or analysis change that would materially alter5 any submission of safety critical information.
 As discussed above, the FAA is developing rulemaking to implement Section 105(a)'s requirements.
-However, in order to allow the required showings and findings of compliance to be timely and accurately made, the applicant should already keep this information or proposed design or analysis changes that would materially alter any prior submission of safety critical information.
+However, in order to allow the required showings and findings of compliance to be timely and accurately made, the applicant should already keep this information current throughout the certification process, and expeditiously disclose to the FAA any new information or proposed design or analysis changes that would materially alter any prior submission of safety critical information.

 FAA Order 8110.4C, paragraph 2-3d(9) is an existing recommended certification process that supports the need for the Administrator to establish multiple milestones throughout the certification process, at which a proposed airplane system can be assessed to determine whether any change to that system is such that the system should be considered novel or unusual.
 Under this existing process, applicants may include a proposed project schedule within their certification plan.
 In addition to the typical milestones (such as for testing and submittals for descriptive and substantiating data) that the applicant and FAA use to plan the project, the proposed and approved schedule may already, and continue to, include sufficient milestones to ensure the project's timely progress.
-These milestones include dates for submitting certain compliance documents to include functional hazard assessments (FHAs), fault tree analyses (FTAs), analyses of the preliminary or proposed system designs, system safety assessments (SSAs), aircraft safety assessment, the requirements validation plan, software development documents, and minimum training requirements6 and other data to support the flight standardization board report and revisions (as needed).
+These milestones include dates for submitting preliminary hazard analyses, system safety assessments (SSAs), fault tree analyses (FTAs), the requirements validation plan, software development documents, minimum training requirements6 and other data to support the flight standardization board report and revisions (as needed), and functional hazard assessments (FHAs).
 During these recommended milestone reviews, the proposed airplane systems will be assessed jointly by the FAA and the applicant (e.g., through use of a system development and review process).

-5 "Materially alter" means potentially affecting or negating a compliance showing, a certification assumption (e.g., design, human factors, operational training, etc.), or the FAA's level of involvement (e.g., delegation decisions).
-6 14 CFR 121, subpart N defines operator training programs.
+5 "Materially alter" means potentially affecting or negating a compliance showing, impacting a certification assumption (e.g., design, human factors, operational training, etc.), or that would affect, the FAA's level of involvement (e.g., delegation decisions).

 Updating Applicant System Safety Assessments.
-The safety assessment process is c. often used by applicants to show compliance with certain regulatory design standards that are relevant to the Section 105 categories of safety critical information, such as 14 CFR § 25.1309.7 A common and FAA-accepted means of compliance with that regulation is SAE Aerospace Recommended Practice (ARP)4754A, Guidelines for Development of Civil Aircraft and Systems.8 That document states that "the process includes specific assessments conducted and updated during system development and includes how it interacts with the other system development processes.
+The safety assessment process is often used by applicants to show compliance with certain regulatory design standards that are relevant to the Section 105 categories of safety critical information, such as 14 CFR § 25.1309.7 A common and FAA-accepted means of compliance with that regulation is SAE Aerospace Recommended Practice (ARP)4754A, Guidelines for Development of Civil Aircraft and Systems.8 That document states that "the process includes specific assessments conducted and updated during system development and includes how it interacts with the other system development processes.
 The primary safety assessment processes are detailed in ARP4761..." and include safety assessment techniques such as the functional hazard assessment, preliminary aircraft safety assessment / preliminary system safety assessment, aircraft safety assessment / system safety assessment, and common cause analysis.
 Draft Advisory Circular (AC) 25.1309-1A, System Design and Analysis (the "Arsenal" version of such guidance), has a means of compliance, which, in conjunction with an equivalent level of safety finding, the FAA has accepted since 2001.
 This AC provides guidance on conducting planning activities and the functional and physical interrelationships of systems; determination of the details of means of compliance, means for validating accomplishment of the plan, and validation and verification.